apache/spark/docs/running-on-mesos.md

 The driver also needs some configuration in `spark-env.sh` to interact properly with Mesos:

-1. In `spark.env.sh` set some environment variables:
+1. In `spark-env.sh` set some environment variables:
  * `export MESOS_NATIVE_LIBRARY=<path to libmesos.so>`.
 This path is typically
    `<prefix>/lib/libmesos.so` where the prefix is `/usr/local` by default.
 See Mesos installation instructions above.
 On Mac OS X, the library is called `libmesos.dylib` instead of